Is the Financial System Fit for Purpose?

 Principal Investigator: Dr Mingli Chen

-Mingli Chen is Assistant Professor of Economics at the Universiy of Warwick.
+Mingli Chen is Associate Professor of Economics at the Universiy of Warwick.
 Her research fields are Econometrics, Time Series Econometrics, Financial Econometrics and Industrial Organization.
 In particular, her papers are on big data (observations and/or variables are large), detection of structural breaks, large network estimation and the study of consumer payment choice.

 Co-Investigators: Andreas Joseph (Bank of England), Michael Kumhof (Bank of England) and Aruhan Shi (University of Warwick).